linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

    - Note displayed (varies by role):
      - **For Trainer**: "By registering, you will become the primary trainer for this course.
 The course will be submitted for approval by your Head/Lead."
      - **For Lead Region**: "By registering, you will become the primary trainer for this course.
 The course will be submitted for approval by your Head Channel."
-     - **For Head Channel**: "By registering, you will become the primary trainer for this course.
+     - **For Head Channel** (or users with `self_approval`): "By registering, you will become the primary trainer for this course.
 The course will be automatically approved."

 3. **Confirm Registration:**
    - User reviews course information